xitrum-framework/xitrum-doc/guide/scopes.rst

   }
   ...

-CleakkaSessionStore is cluster-aware, but things you store in it must be serializable.
+Server side session store is recommended when using continuations-based actions, since serialized continuations are usually too big to store in cookies.

-CleakkaSessionStore is recommended when using continuations-based actions, since serialized continuations are usually too big to store in cookies.
+HazelcastSessionStore is cluster-aware, but things you store in it must be serializable.

 If you must store unserializable things, use UnserializableSessionStore.
 If you use UnserializableSessionStore and still want to run a Xitrum cluster,